IrisC113/study-of-power-outages/README.md

 ### NMAR Analysis.
 We analyzed the dataset for missing patterns, focusing on the missing OUTAGE.DURATION column.
 Based on the data collection process, we believe that the missing column is likely NMAR (non-random missing):

-Rationale for reasoning: power outage reports typically require the event to be completely over before the duration can be recorded.
+**Rationale for reasoning**: power outage reports typically require the event to be completely over before the duration can be recorded.
 When an outage event is still in progress (power has not yet been restored), the utility is unable to report the exact duration, resulting in missing data.
 This missingness is directly related to the characteristics of the outage event itself (i.e., unobserved duration values).

-NMAR JUDGEMENT: this missing mechanism meets the NMAR definition because the probability of missing depends on the unobserved value itself (prolonged outages are more likely to be missing).
+**NMAR JUDGEMENT**: this missing mechanism meets the NMAR definition because the probability of missing depends on the unobserved value itself (prolonged outages are more likely to be missing).

 Recommendation for conversion to MAR: additional data collection is required to make it MAR (missing at random):

-The “status” of the outage event (whether it was resolved or not)
+- The “status” of the outage event (whether it was resolved or not)

-Report submission timestamp
+- Report submission timestamp

-Event start time
+- Event start time

 This additional information allows us to interpret the missing by features such as whether the event duration exceeds the report time.